 How to grow outdoor Bonsai Trees in your garden

-Making a Space for Bonsai in Your Garden
+Make a space for Bonsai in your garden

 One of the common misconceptions that people have about bonsai trees is that they are indoor plants.
 When new people come in to see us they tend to think that all of the trees we have can be grown indoors.
 There is frequently some disappointment when I show them the limited number of trees that can realistically survive indoors.

 Most of the ‘interesting’ trees are outdoor.
 Pine, Juniper and Maple are all outdoors.
 Most of the flowering trees including Azalea, Crab Apple, Cotoneaster, Mulberry, Wisteria and Pomegranate* are all grown outdoors.
 All of the native British trees are outdoor.

 So the way to grow these trees is to make space in your garden for bonsai trees.
 The good news is that it is easy to create the right environment in gardens large and small.
 Let’s have a think about how to grow outdoor bonsai trees in your garden.